ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 Arm toggles are fully drawn out (with additional upper arms), but often it's more convenient to reuse the base upper arm in rigging.

-Naming mistakes can still happen, I'm just human and sometimes miss things :)
+Naming mistakes can still happen, I'm just human and humans are sometimes dumb and miss things :)